adnathan/PhoneGapDay/README.md

+## PhoneGap Day App Source Code

-This is the source code for the PhoneGap Day app used at PhoneGap Day 2016.
+This is the source code for the PhoneGap Day app used at PhoneGap Day 2016 and available [here for Android](https://play.google.com/store/apps/details?id=com.microsoft.phonegapday.sample).

 It demonstrates the use of Ace to infuse native UI into an Ionic 2 app, and is a modification of the sample at https://github.com/driftyco/ionic-conference-app.